The translation of this document is outdated.

 government budget, local government paid services, rates of taxes

-and fees, as well as for the appointment local government
+and fees, and also for the appointment local government officials

 [17 February 2005; 17 July 2008]